Wilkes-Barre/Scranton International Airport: History

 Colonial Airlines and American Airlines were the first airlines at AVP (this three-letter code derives from its location near Avoca, Pennsylvania).
 In April 1948 Transcontinental & Western Air (later TWA) arrived, and All American Airways (later Allegheny Airlines) in June 1949.
 Colonial flew Montreal/Syracuse- Philadelphia/Washington with stops; American flew to Chicago/Buffalo-New York; TWA flew Kansas City/Pittsburgh-Albany/Boston; and All American had general interstate service and later a looping network to Newark, Atlantic City, Washington, and around again through Pennsylvania.
 Each airline started with DC-3s.
 The April 1957 OAG shows 32 departures a day: 14 Allegheny, 12 Eastern, 4 TWA, and 2 American.
 The first jets were Eastern 727s, in the May 1969 OAG; in March 1969 the longest runway was the 5200-ft runway 4, which grew to 6450 feet by 1972.

 The airport became "international" in 1975 when cargo flights to Canada began.

 The airport has had many celebrity visitors.
 Air Force One has landed with Bill Clinton, George W. Bush, Barack Obama, Donald Trump and Joe Biden for fundraisers and campaign trips.
 A charter plane carrying Hillary Clinton used the airport during her presidential campaign in 2008.
 In August 2013, President Obama and 10 year Scranton-native Vice President Joe Biden visited the region for a campaign event.
 President Donald Trump visited the airport on November 2, 2020, and held a campaign rally on the tarmac.

 In May 2006, the airport completed an 80 million dollar new terminal and garage.
 The terminal, designed by HNTB, has jetways, a larger waiting area, more gates and a shopping and dining area.

 A new control tower and TRACON facility opened on August 29, 2012, and was paid for with $13.3 million from the American Recovery and Reinvestment Act of 2009.
 The old tower's view of the second runway had been blocked by the new terminal.
 All 25 controllers stayed to work in the new facility.

 On May 18, 2017, demolition began on the former airport terminal.

 The old terminal was demolished in early 2018.
-The site is now a cell phone parking lot and parking for airport staff.
+The site is now a parking lot for airport staff and passengers.